Colorado Receives ‘OK’ from Voters, Plans to Begin Gray Wolf Reintroduction

 Colorado voters narrowly approved Proposition 114 in November, the Post Independent reports.
 It requires the reintroduction of the gray wolf, which was hunted, trapped and poisoned into extermination here in the 1940s, be underway by Dec.
 31, 2023, on public lands in the sparsely populated Western Slope of the Continental Divide.

-Managing the wolf population was once a duty for to handle.
+Managing the wolf population was once a duty for the U.S. Fish and Wildlife Service to handle.
 Now, after being stricken from the endangered species act, the responsibilities have been handed over to the state.

 Although several oppose the move, Democratic Gov. Jared Polis urged Colorado Parks and Wildlife to quickly implement the initiative.
 Dan Gibbs, executive director of the state Department of Natural Resources, challenged the commissioners on Thursday to get paws on the ground by 2022 or early 2023.